wesrblock/goose/docs/installation.md

 # Installation

-To install Goose, use `pipx` - works on macOS, linux, and Windows.
+To install Goose, use `pipx` on macOS, Linux, or Windows.

 First, ensure [pipx][pipx] is installed: